 Full Presenter Profile & Bio

-Boasting a wealth of first-hand experience in business and the challenges that come along with it, Dom has also been architect of multi-award winning behaviour change programs that reach nearly 1 million people per year, and researched and authored best-sellers and white papers on subjects as diverse as purpose-driven leadership, strategy, innovation, competitive advantage and behaviour change.
+Boasting a wealth of first-hand experience in business and the challenges that come along with it, Dom has also been architect of multi-award-winning behaviour change programs.
+He has researched and authored best-sellers and white papers on a wide range of subjects, including purpose-driven leadership, strategy, innovation, competitive advantage, and behaviour change.

 Changenomics: Making change happen